WenzeJin/WenzeJin/README.md

 I am an (senior) undergraduate student at the School of Computer Science, Nanjing University.
 After my undergraduate studies, I will continue on to a PhD program at Nanjing University.

-My research interest lies in intelligent software testing and analysis, software qaulity and software engineering.
+My research interest lies in intelligent software testing and analysis, software quality and software engineering.

 <br>